hackjutsu/Lepton/README.md

 ```

 ## FAQ
-#### Why is my gist's language classified as "Other"?
+#### My gist's language is classified as "Other"
 Lepton depends on GitHub API to detect the language.
 If this fails, you can still put `// vim: syntax=<your_language>` at the top of the gist to specify the language.
 ```
 // vim: syntax=javascript
 let test = 'This is a javascript file'
 ```

-#### Why I can't search the gists' content?
+#### I can't search the gist content
-Currently, Lepton only supports the search for the gist's description field.
-This is limited by GitHub's API support.
+Limited by GitHub API, Lepton only supports the search for the following fields.

-#### How to specify the title and tags for my gist?
+- file name
+- description
+- tag

+#### Title and Tags
 ```
 [title] description #tag1 #tag2
 ```

-#### Can I use Lepton behind a proxy server?
-Yes.
+#### Proxy (Optional)
 Copy and paste the following snippet to `~/.leptonrc`.
 Create the file if it does not exist, and don't forgot to change the address to your own one.
 ```
 {
   "proxy": {